jhpyle/docassemble/_docs/docker.md

 {% highlight text %}
+apache2                          STOPPED   Not started celery                           RUNNING   pid 8539, uptime 6:52:59 celerysingle                     RUNNING   pid 8547, uptime 6:52:52
+cron                             RUNNING   pid 1442, uptime 20 days, 20:58:38
+exim4                            RUNNING   pid 1452, uptime 20 days, 20:58:37
+initialize                       RUNNING   pid 7, uptime 20 days, 21:00:05
+nascent                          STOPPED   Aug 14 04:20 PM
+nginx                            RUNNING   pid 7679, uptime 6:54:28
+postgres                         RUNNING   pid 321, uptime 20 days, 21:00:02
+rabbitmq                         RUNNING   pid 8410, uptime 6:53:02
+redis                            RUNNING   pid 479, uptime 20 days, 20:59:46
+reset                            EXITED    Sep 04 06:26 AM
-apache2                          STOPPED   Not started celery                           RUNNING   pid 1865, uptime 0:14:45 cron                             STOPPED   Not started initialize                       RUNNING   pid 1014, uptime 0:14:53 nginx                            RUNNING   pid 1088, uptime 0:14:16 postgres                         RUNNING   pid 1020, uptime 0:14:42 rabbitmq                         RUNNING   pid 1045, uptime 0:14:38 redis                            RUNNING   pid 1067, uptime 0:14:35 reset                            STOPPED   Not started sync                             EXITED    Dec 22 07:22 AM syslogng                         STOPPED   Not started update                           STOPPED   Not started uwsgi                            RUNNING   pid 1070, uptime 0:14:15 watchdog                         RUNNING   pid 1013, uptime 0:14:53 websockets                       RUNNING   pid 1904, uptime 0:14:40
+sync                             STOPPED   Not started syslogng                         STOPPED   Not started update                           STOPPED   Not started uwsgi                            RUNNING   pid 880, uptime 20 days, 20:59:10 watchdog                         RUNNING   pid 9, uptime 20 days, 21:00:05 websockets                       RUNNING   pid 8590, uptime 6:52:42
 {% endhighlight %}

-If you are running **docassemble** in a single-server arrangement, the processes that should be "RUNNING" include `celery`, `initialize`, `nginx`, `postgres`, `rabbitmq`, `redis`, `uwsgi`, `watchdog`, and `websockets`.
+If you are running **docassemble** in a single-server arrangement, the processes that should be "RUNNING" include `celery`, `celerysingle`, `cron`, `exim4`, `initialize`, `nginx`, `postgres`, `rabbitmq`, `redis`, `uwsgi`, `watchdog`, and `websockets`.

+[Supervisor] is the application that orchestrates the various services that are necessary for the server to start up and operate.
+It creates various log files in the `/var/log/supervisor` directory on the server.
+For example, these files show the log for the `initialize` process, which is responsible for starting the server:

+* `/var/log/supervisor/initialize-stderr---supervisor-*.log`
+* `/var/log/supervisor/initialize-stdout---supervisor-*.log`

-Log files on the container that you might wish to check include:
+Other log files on the container that you might wish to check, in declining order of importance, are:

 * `/usr/share/docassemble/log/docassemble.log` (log for the web application)
 * `/usr/share/docassemble/log/worker.log` (log for [background processes])
 * `/usr/share/docassemble/log/uwsgi.log` (log for the core of the web application)
 * `/var/log/nginx/error.log` (log for the web server)
-* `/var/log/supervisor/initialize-stderr---supervisor-*.log` (log for
-  the startup process)
 * `/var/log/supervisor/postgres-stderr---supervisor-*.log` (log for
   the SQL server)
 * Other files in `/var/log/supervisor/` (logs for other services)